 – Malala Yousafza

 The inevitability to hunt out al Qaeda and eliminate the Taliban is the greatest strategic failure for the United States of America and its confederates’.
 2001 outbreak and subsequent assurance to renovate Afghanistan was to protect women’s privileges.
-20 years later, the plight of women hangs in balance as resurgent Taliban gains back control of Afghanistan.
+20 years later, the plight of women in Afghanistan hangs in balance as resurgent Taliban gains back control.

 We emphasis on significant fragments of apprehension in this article: